CPK Insurance

 Your claims history over the past three to five years has a substantial impact on pricing.
 Businesses with one or more liability claims will typically face higher premiums than similar businesses with clean records.
 The nature and severity of past claims matters as well.
 A single large claim can affect your pricing more than several small ones.

 The geographic location of your business influences your premium because claim frequencies, legal costs, and jury awards vary by region.
 Businesses in states with more litigious legal environments or higher costs of living generally pay more.
 Your policy limits and deductible directly affect your cost.
-Standard limits of $1 million per occurrence and $2 million aggregate are the most common, but higher limits are available and will increase your premium proportionally.
+Standard limits are the most common, but higher limits are available and can increase your premium proportionally.

 Your years in business can also be a factor.
 Newer businesses sometimes face higher rates because they lack a track record, while established businesses with long claims-free histories may qualify for better pricing.
 The quality of your risk management practices, including safety programs, contract review processes, and employee training, can also influence how carriers view your risk.